Cheukting/rasa_workshop/README.md

 ```
 rasa shell --endpoint endpoint.yml
 ```
+(Note: you may need to activate the environment you created for the workshop.)

-It will call Rasa to run the chatbot with the endpoint.
+The command above will call Rasa to run the chatbot with the endpoint.
 Now you can talk to it!

 #### Restart the action server